biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

   cpanm Task::Biodiverse
   cpanm Task::Biodiverse

-  #  The last cpan command is listed twice to get Gnome::Canvas
+  # The last cpanm command is listed twice to get Gtk2::GladeXML
-  #  and Gtk2::GladeXML to install after their dependencies.
+  # to install after its dependencies.

 ```